exercism/v3/languages/csharp/exercises/concept/numbers-unsigned/.docs/after.md

 ## Arithmetic overflow

 Arithmetic overflow can cause program crashes or unexpected results.
-[This video][computerphile] about how Gangnam Style broke YouTube is an good example of arithmetic overflow.
+[This video][computerphile] about how Gangnam Style broke YouTube is a good example of arithmetic overflow.
 In the exercise decimals where used in the calculations.
 This type forces to always throw an `OverflowException`, other types do not throw this exception by default.
 Using a `checked` context will prevent arithmetic overflow from happening and throw an `OverflowException` instead.
 Read more about `checked` and `unchecked` contexts in [Microsoft's documentation][docs.microsoft.com-signed].

 [computerphile]: https://www.youtube.com/watch?v=vA0Rl6Ne5C8
 [docs.microsoft.com-integral]: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types